 Bock is a graduate of Lafayette College and Fordham University School of Law.

-Philippe Chérèque is president of American Express Global Business Travel (GBT), responsible for GBT’s customer-facing organizations, including sales and client management, Global Business Consulting, Meetings & Events, and Technology.
+Philippe Chérèque is president of American Express Global Business Travel (GBT), responsible for GBT’s customer-facing organisations, including sales and client management, Global Business Consulting, Meetings & Events and Technology.

 A graduate engineer of the Institut Supérieur d’Electronique de Paris, Chérèque also holds a master of science degree in electronics from the University of Paris.